antkaynak/Painterino-Online-Paint/README.md

 ## Known Bugs
-* There is a bug that on mobile or tablets you cant select color, you have to spam the button.
+* There is a bug that on mobile or tablets that prevents you from picking a color, you have to spam the button.
 * If the server gets overloaded with data It can crash.
 See Disclaimer for recommended comminication ways.

 ## Contributing